 M.S. in Exercise Science & Physical Education

+Courses are offered in a flexible mix of on-campus, online and hybrid; Students will study topics ranging from Nutrition for Athletes and Sport Ethics to Psychology of Sport and Facility Design and Operation.
 The EPE program does not lead to initial teacher certification.
 For information about the Graduate & Professional Studies graduate program leading to PreK-12 Physical Education teacher certification, visit BEST initial certification in Physical Education.

 • Since 1885, McDaniel College has built an impressive legacy in the state of Maryland, including establishing the first “physical training” course, the first physical education major, and the first master’s degree program in physical education.